-- Is it clear who is in charge of handling a security incident and when to report to the different entities? - Is it clear how and to whom a security incident should be escalated if detected at the local level? - Do you have a permanent team with different professional profiles who are familiar with the crisis management principles at your university and stand ready to convene?
-(See the section on roles and responsibilities). - Is everyone familiar with the crisis management procedures at your university?
+- Is it clear who is in charge of handling a security incident and when to report to the different entities? - Is it clear how and to whom a security incident should be escalated if detected at the local level? - Do you have a permanent team with different professional profiles who are familiar with the crisis management principles of your organization and stand ready to convene?
+(See the section on roles and responsibilities). - Is everyone familiar with the crisis management procedures of your organization?
 And where to find the relevant information?

 - Do you have a general and updated emergency management plan comprising relevant subplans for handling the most likely incidents?
 If not, the Danish Emergency Management Agency has published a guide on how to prepare emergency management plans and risk analyses to support efficient crisis management.
-See the guide here. - Have you specified when to contact the authorities (including police, PET, CFCS, etc.), and who will do so? - Is it possible to integrate your initiatives for handling these types of incidents with other security plans or draw on such plans? - Do you have fixed procedures for general communication with staff at the department, the faculty or elsewhere in the event of an incident?
+See the guide here. - Have you specified when to contact the authorities (including police, the Danish Emergency Management Agency, PET, CFCS, etc.), and who will do so? - Is it possible to integrate your handling of this type of incidents with other security plans or draw on such plans? - Do you have fixed procedures for general communication with your staff in the event of an incident?

-- Does your university or research institute have a fixed procedure for post-evaluation of security incidents, for example in the form of "lessons learned"?
+- Does your organization have a fixed procedure for post-evaluation of security incidents, for example in the form of "lessons learned"?
 If so, who is responsible for this? - Have you determined what types of incidents trigger an update of your security plan and/or emergency management plan? - Do you have a procedure for following up on security incidents at the local level?
-For example, in relation to reviewing security procedures, accesses, ongoing mitigating measures, and so on. - Have all of your students, staff and visitors been informed about the university whistle-blower programme and how to use it?
+For example, in relation to reviewing security procedures, accesses, ongoing mitigating measures, and so on. - Have all of your staff been informed about the whistle-blower scheme at your organization and how to use it?